All About Pork Ribs and How To Smoke and Grill Them

 When you start to see wisps of smoke rise from the pan, slather the ribs with sauce (you can turn to the same Spicy Dry Rubbed and Grilled Spareribs with bock barbecue sauce recipe.)
 Arrange the ribs, sauce side down, on the unlit portion of the grill.

 After an hour, slide a skewer into meat — if it goes in easily, the ribs are done.
 If not, keep grilling until tender.
 MAKING SMOKE: Hickory or mesquite chips are excellent for smoking.
 Soak 3 cups in water according to package directions, then drain.
-Poke small holes in the bottom of a disposable foil pan, add the drained chips, then set the pan over the lit portion of the grill.
+Add drained chips to a smoker box or poke small holes in the bottom of a disposable foil pan, then set pan over the lit portion of the grill.

 Heat 1 side of the grill to high; leave the other side off.
 Place the soaked chips over the lit portion.
 When they smoke, add the ribs